Withdrawal & Recovery

 Why it happens.
 THC is a sedative that accelerates sleep onset by binding to CB1 receptors in the hypothalamus (your brain's sleep-wake control center).
 Your brain adapted to this external sedation and partially shut down its own sleep-initiation processes.
 Without THC, those processes need time to reboot.

 How long it lasts.
 Sleep difficulty typically peaks in the first week, improves through weeks 2 to 4, and fully resolves by day 45 for most people.
 This is the longest-lasting symptom category.
+For the full sleep recovery arc, see sleep recovery timeline after quitting weed.

 Vivid Dreams and Nightmares